Herm71/wp-docker-tutorial/README.md

 ### Create local `wp-content` directory

-If this is a brand-new project, you can simply copy the `wp-content` directory from the official WordPress install by cloning it into a new directory and copying the `wp-content` directory into your project directory.
+If this is a brand-new project, you can simply copy the `wp-content` directory from the [official WordPress repository](https://github.com/WordPress/WordPress) by cloning it into a new directory and copying the `wp-content` directory into your project directory.
 If you have an existing project, use its `wp-content` directory.

 ### Fire it up!